codingLogan/kotlin-card-war/README.md

 If you look over the code and notice something is incorrect, feel free to submit a change and PR, I'd love the feedback.

+# Files
+All source code for the game exists in /src/main/kotlin

+Most of the other files are all build and IDE generated files, etc.

 ## Enjoy